-As the independent national anti-doping organization in the United States, the US Anti-doping Agency (USADA) manages anti-doping responsibility for Olympic and Paralympic sports in the United States and works closely with national governing bodies including USA cycling to protect clean competition and athletes.
-Both USADA and the International Cycling Union are signatories of the World Anti-Doping Code a guideline for the strictest standards among anti-doping programs in sport.
+As the independent national anti-doping organization in the United States, the U.S. Anti-Doping Agency (USADA) manages anti-doping responsibility for Olympic and Paralympic sports in the United States and works closely with national governing bodies including USA Cycling to protect clean competition and athletes.
+Both USADA and the International Cycling Union (UCI) are signatories of the World Anti-Doping Code, a guideline for the strictest standards among anti-doping programs in sport.
 Aside from international testing, more than 800 tests are performed each year on USA Cycling members, both professional and amateur, by USADA.

-Cycling is amongst the most assertive professional sports in terms of punishment for doping offenses, fosters one of the most aggressive anti-doping testing programs in sports, follows the most strict enforcement guidelines established by the World Anti-Doping Code: a rider who cheats can be suspended for up to four years for a first violation and a second serious violation of anti-doping rules can lead to lifetime suspension.
+Cycling is among the most assertive professional sports in terms of punishment for doping offenses, fosters one of the most aggressive anti-doping testing programs in sports, and follows the most strict enforcement guidelines established by the World Anti-Doping Agency (WADA) — a rider who cheats can be suspended for up to four years for a first violation and a second serious violation of anti-doping rules can lead to lifetime suspension.
 Despite nearly doubling the number of annual tests for cycling in the U.S., the amount of sanctions have remained steady or fallen over the last five years.Auto Insurance reviews

 By using a USA Cycling license, you agree to know and abide by the applicable rules and regulations of USA Cycling and the UCI, including the anti-doping rules and procedures as set forth by USADA, the UCI or WADA and that you agree to submit to any drug test organized under the rules by the UCI, USA Cycling, USADA, or the official anti-doping authority of a foreign country where you are competing.

 Athletes subject to out-of-competition (OOC) testing are reminded to update Athlete Location Forms!